-In accordance with "Temporary Treatment of Accounting and Auditing Concerning Policy-reserve-matching Bonds in the Insurance Industry" (Japanese Institute of Certified Public Accountants ("JICPA") Industry Audit Committee Report No. 21), policy-reserve-matching bonds are carried at amortized cost and the cost of these securities sold is calculated using the movingaverage method.
-Amortization is calculated using the straight-line stocks and other securities without market prices are carried at cost using the moving-average method.
-In the fiscal year ended March 31, 2021, available-for-sale securities are, in principle carried at average market prices during the final month of the fiscal year for stocks, and at market prices at the fiscal year end for others.
-Cost of securities sold is calculated using mainly the moving-average method.
-Available-for-sale securities which are deemed to be extremely difficult to determine fair value are carried at cost using the moving-average method or amortized cost (the straight-line method).
+In accordance with "Temporary Treatment of Accounting and Auditing Concerning Policy-reserve-matching Bonds in the Insurance Industry" (Japanese Institute of Certified Public Accountants ("JICPA") Industry Audit Committee Report No. 21), policy-reserve-matching bonds are carried at amortized cost and the cost of these securities sold is calculated using the moving-average method.
+Amortization is calculated using the straight-line method.